trimstray/nginx-admins-handbook/README.md

 It is not official document.
 This is rather a collection of rules, notes and papers, best practices and recommendations used by me (also in production environments but not only).
 Many of these refer to external resources.

 I've never found one guide that covers the most important things about NGINX, and around NGINX.
-Of course, we have official documentation - it's probably the best place for us.
+Of course, we have [official documentation](https://nginx.org/en/docs/) - it's probably the best place for us.

 I think, however, there hasn't been a truly in-depth cheatsheet which describe a variety of configurations and important cross-cutting topics for HTTP servers.
 That's why I created this repository to help us to configure high performing NGINX web and proxy servers that are fast, secure and stable.
+I still have a lot [to improve and to do](#todo-list).

 Throughout this handbook you will explore the many features of NGINX and how to use them.
 This guide is fairly comprehensive, and touches a lot of the functions (e.g. security, performance) of NGINX.